 Six New Adventures takes place sometime after the original film.
 Simba and Nala's cub, Kopa, has grown up quite a bit since the ending.
 Most of the stories are characters telling Kopa events that happened in the past.

-The books are non-canon to the films and other extended media such as The Lion Guard, as they contain contradicting events and characters.
+The books follow a different continuity to The Lion King sequels and other extended media such as The Lion Guard, as they contain contradicting events and characters.
 The creators of The Lion King II: Simba's Pride were unaware of Kopa and ended up creating their own cubs instead, Chaka and Shani.
 Eventually Chaka was phased out and Shani was renamed to "Kiara".
-Despite being non-canon, fans enjoy the Canon Foreigners and world-building and thus several of the characters are frequently referenced in fanworks.
+Fans enjoy the Canon Foreigners and world-building and thus several of the characters are frequently referenced in fanworks.
 The Lion Guard series gave Simba and Nala a son, but Kion is a completely different character from Kopa.

 These books contain examples of: